Werewolf: Werewolf fiction

 A more tragic character is Lawrence Talbot, played by Lon Chaney Jr. in 1941's The Wolf Man.
 With Pierce's makeup more elaborate this time, the movie catapulted the werewolf into public consciousness.
 Sympathetic portrayals are few but notable, such as the comedic but tortured protagonist David Naughton in An American Werewolf in London, and a less anguished and more confident and charismatic Jack Nicholson in the 1994 film Wolf.
 Over time, the depiction of werewolves has gone from fully malevolent to even heroic creatures, such as in the Underworld and Twilight series, as well as Blood Lad, Dance in the Vampire Bund, Rosario + Vampire, and various other movies, anime, manga, and comic books.

 Other werewolves are decidedly more willful and malevolent, such as those in the novel The Howling and its subsequent sequels and film adaptations.
 The form a werewolf assumes was generally anthropomorphic in early films such as The Wolf Man and Werewolf of London, but a larger and powerful wolf in many later films.

 Werewolves are often depicted as immune to damage caused by ordinary weapons, being vulnerable only to silver objects, such as a silver-tipped cane, bullet or blade; this attribute was first adopted cinematically in The Wolf Man.
 This negative reaction to silver is sometimes so strong that the mere touch of the metal on a werewolf's skin will cause burns.
-Current-day werewolf fiction almost exclusively involves lycanthropy being either a hereditary condition or being transmitted like an infectious disease by the bite of another werewolf.
-In some fiction, the power of the werewolf extends to human form, such as invulnerability to conventional injury due to their healing factor, superhuman speed and strength and falling on their feet from high falls.
-Also aggressiveness and animalistic urges may be intensified and more difficult to control (hunger, sexual arousal).
-Usually in these cases the abilities are diminished in human form.
-In other fiction it can be cured by medicine men or antidotes.
+Current-day werewolf fiction almost exclusively involves lycanthropy being either a hereditary condition or transmitted like an infectious disease by the bite of another werewolf.

+In some fiction, the power of the werewolf extends to human form, such as invulnerability to conventional injury due to their healing factor, superhuman speed and strength, and falling on their feet from high falls.
+Aggressiveness and animalistic urges may be intensified and more difficult to control, such as hunger, and sexual arousal.
+Usually in these cases, the abilities are diminished in human form.
+In other fiction, it can be cured by medicine men or antidotes.

 Along with the vulnerability to the silver bullet, the full moon being the cause of the transformation only became part of the depiction of werewolves on a widespread basis in the twentieth century.
 The first movie to feature the transformative effect of the full moon was Frankenstein Meets the Wolf Man in 1943.

-The video game The Quarry greatly altered the transformation process of the werewolf.
-In the game, a character infected by a werewolf will eventually transform instantly into a werewolf as their body seems to explode.
-At the end of the full moon night, they will revert to their human form in a similar manner.

-Werewolves are typically envisioned as "working-class" monsters, often being low in socio-economic status, although they can represent a variety of social classes and at times were seen as a way of representing "aristocratic decadence" during 19th century horror literature.
+Werewolves are typically envisioned as "working-class" monsters, often being low in socioeconomic status, although they can represent a variety of social classes and at times were seen as a way of representing "aristocratic decadence" during 19th-century horror literature.